 If you usually add yogurt to thicken your smoothie and you want an alternative, you can try chia seeds in the first place.

 Chia seeds are a healthy choice that's loaded with Omega-3s.
-And, while it doesn't taste like yogurt, it can help thicken the consistence.
+And, while it doesn't taste like yogurt, it can help thicken the consistency.
 Just take one tablespoon of chia seeds and three tablespoons of water.
 Allow the seeds to soak for 15 minutes.
 And, add it to your mix.

 Add protein powder